andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

 - Download the Create React App TypeScript template: `npx create-react-app . --template typescript`
 - After that is done, open it in VS Code: `code .`
 - Remove git from this project (so we can start from scratch): `rm -rf .git`
-- Run all the git commands as outlined on the repo page:
+- Run all the git commands as outlined on the repo page to commit this progress:

 ```
 git init && git add . && git commit -m "project setup" && git branch -M main && git remote add origin https://github.com/GITHUB_USERNAME/PROJECT_NAME.git && git push -u origin main